 When finding a quality manufacturer, here’s how I like to play it:

-- Find 4–5 Suppliers that in the product market you’re looking for
+- Find 4–5 Suppliers in the product market you’re looking for

-- Ask them to send your samples of their best quality products (preferably that will be of similar grade/material to what you’re looking for)
+- Ask them to send you samples of their best quality products (preferably that will be of similar grade/material to what you’re looking for)

 - Pair down the best 2–3 product sample suppliers and ask for a prototype of your design (if possible)

-- Choose manufacturer based on sample quality, responsiveness and cost.
+- Choose a manufacturer based on sample quality, responsiveness, and cost.